quicwg/base-drafts/draft-ietf-quic-tls.md

 - Handshake Keys
 - Application Data (1-RTT) Keys

-Application data may appear only in the early data and application data levels.
+Application Data may appear only in the Early Data and Application Data levels.
 Handshake and Alert messages may appear in any level.

 The 0-RTT handshake is only possible if the client and server have previously communicated.
-In the 1-RTT handshake, the client is unable to send protected application data until it has received all of the handshake messages sent by the server.
+In the 1-RTT handshake, the client is unable to send protected Application Data until it has received all of the Handshake messages sent by the server.

 # Protocol Overview